Polarization and tranverse mode nonlinear dynamics in a multimode VCSEL

-Figure~\ref{fig:trace_spectre_quasi_per_chaos}(B) shows a chaotic time trace and a RF-spectrum for the LP$_{01}$ mode at $\mu = 6.07$.
+Figure~\ref{fig:trace_spectre_quasi_per_chaos}(B) shows a chaotic time trace and a RF-spectrum for the LP$_{01}$ mode at $\mu = 6.20$.
 As expected, the time trace is complex and unpredictable.
-However, while the RF-spectrum is fairly broad, the presence of dominant frequency components around the birefringence splitting $f_{b,0}$ and its harmonics indicates that the self-pulsation originates from the polarization dynamics.
-Furthermore, Fig.~\ref{fig:diag_bifur_spectre_RF}(c) reveals that the chaotic dynamics is caused by the interplay between the relaxation oscillation frequency $f_{RO} = \sqrt{2\kappa\gamma_{e}(\mu-1)}/(2\pi)$ and the birefringence-induced frequency splitting $f_{b,0}$ which reach similar values in this current range \cite{virte2013bifurcation}.\\
+However, while the RF-spectrum is fairly broad, the presence of dominant frequency components around the birefringence splitting $f_{p,0}$ and its harmonics indicates that the self-pulsation originates from the polarization dynamics.
+While a few prominent peaks remain in the RF-spectrum, the difference between the chaotic and the quasi-periodic spectrum is clear.
+Furthermore, Fig.~\ref{fig:diag_bifur_spectre_RF}(c) reveals that the chaotic dynamics is caused by the interplay between the relaxation oscillation frequency (ROF) $f_{RO} = \sqrt{2\kappa\gamma_{e}(\mu-1)}/(2\pi)$ and the birefringence splitting $f_{p,0}$ which reach similar values in this current range \cite{virte2013bifurcation}.
+Indeed, by comparing Fig.~\ref{fig:trace_spectre_quasi_per_chaos}(A.2) and Fig.~\ref{fig:trace_spectre_quasi_per_chaos}(B.2), we notice that for $\mu$ = 6.20 the main frequency shifted a bit from $f_{p,0}$ towards $f_{R0} \approx 10.4$~GHz.

-When analyzing the RF-spectrum in Fig.~\ref{fig:diag_bifur_spectre_RF}(c), $f_{b,0}$ and its harmonics can be clearly observed.
-Furthermore, non-commensurable frequencies may appear in quasi-periodic regimes as well as sub-harmonics in periodic regimes.
-It is very interesting to note that both the bifurcation scenario leading to polarization switching, subsequent quasi-periodic and then chaotic dynamics, and the dominant frequencies characterizing the dynamics, are qualitatively similar to recent experimental studies of BA-VCSELs \cite{Bittner2022, mercadier2025chaos}.
-Hence, while only two transverse modes are simulated, it appears that the model is able to qualitatively reproduce dynamics that have been observed experimentally in a BA-VCSEL showing a much larger number of transverse modes.\\
+In the RF-spectrum in Fig.~\ref{fig:diag_bifur_spectre_RF}(c), $f_{p,0}$ and its harmonics are clearly observed.
+Furthermore, non-commensurable frequencies appear in quasi-periodic regimes, and sub-harmonics in periodic regimes.
+Interestingly, both the bifurcation scenario leading to PS, subsequent quasi-periodic and then chaotic dynamics, and the dominant frequencies characterizing the dynamics, are qualitatively similar to recent experimental studies of MM-VCSELs \cite{Bittner2022, mercadier2025chaos}.
+Hence, while only two TMs are simulated, it appears that the model qualitatively reproduces dynamics observed experimentally for MM-VCSELs with up to 12 TMs \cite{Bittner2022, mercadier2025chaos}.